aluminum1040/NUM-lathe-milling-machines-programs-Extraction-tool/Readme.EN.md

 In order to work, the raw memory dumps files must be placed in the same folder that the scripts provided.
-And also be named with lower-case extension .txt
+And also be named with lower-case extension .txt Launch the script extraction-progs-machines.sh (either under Linux, either under Windows using WSL or Cygwin)